sf-interns/mathswipe/README.md

 The codebase is primarily written in CoffeeScript, including wrappers for creating React elements.
 The entire project (including its dependencies) is bundled before runtime by webpack, which serves up a single bundle.js file.

+The styling is written in Sass and needs to be manually compiled down to CSS before running every time the styling is changed.
+We recommend using the Sublime plugin `SASS Build` to compile.

 ### Stack

 - [Coffeescript](http://coffeescript.org/)